Admissions Requirements

 Fees

-Pursuant to Education Code Section 76300 (f), all special part-time students enrolled in up to and including 11.99 units per semester at Mt.
+Pursuant to Education Code Section 76300 (f), all special part-time students enrolled in up to and including 11 units per semester at Mt.
 San Jacinto College while concurrently enrolled in grade twelve (12) or lower are exempt from California Enrollment fees.
-When appropriate, students are required to pay non-resident, Health Service fee, SGA fee (opt out available), Student Representation fee (opt out available), Transportation fee, parking and/or materials fees.
-Non-resident, special part-time students, except non-immigrant aliens are exempt from non-resident fees per AB 2364.
-Special full-time students enrolled in more than 11.99 units per semester are required to pay California Enrollment fees for all units registered and non-resident fees if applicable.
+When appropriate, students are required to pay nonresident, Health Service fee, SGA fee (opt out available), Student Representation fee (opt out available), Transportation fee, parking and/or materials fees.
+Non-resident, special part-time students, except nonimmigrant aliens are exempt from nonresident fees per AB 2364.
+Special Admit full-time students enrolled in more than 11 units per semester are required to pay California Enrollment fees for all units registered and nonresident fees if applicable.

 NOTE: While most high schools accept college courses as satisfying high school graduation requirements, it is the high schools’ exclusive right to determine what will be accepted, and how it will be counted.
 Be certain to consult with the high school counselor before assuming how a college course will be counted.
 In addition, the college can generate official transcripts only after all instructor grades have been submitted.
 Therefore, semester grades may not be posted on transcripts in time for high school graduation.
 Where high school districts will accept it, the college will provide an advance letter indicating course completion to assist the student in going through commencement exercises at the high school.

 Grades are not automatically sent to the high school.
-It is the student’s responsibility to complete an electronic transcript request online for the college to provide a transcript tot he high school.
+It is the student’s responsibility to complete an electronic transcript request online for the college to provide an official transcript to the high school.
 All of the regulations regarding transcript requests apply to high school students as well, including fees.
-Students may order official MSJC transcripts online.
 Learn more at Transcripts

 College courses completed by high school students carry the full weight of college credit, and will count toward college degrees and/or certificates as outlined in this catalog.
-These courses become a part of the student’s permanent college transcript.
+These courses become a part of the student’s permanent college transcript and can affect the student's future financial aid eligibility.

 NOTE: It is expected that all high school students enrolling in college courses have the maturity to function effectively on a college campus.
 No special arrangements for additional supervision of underage students are available.
 College courses are designed for adult students.
 In a very small number of disciplines, course content may be unusually frank in order to deal with scholarly discussion of behavior, artistic, human or other issues.
 Unlike K-12 schools, colleges do not contact parents in advance to inform them of these issues.
 Parents are hereby notified that it is their responsibility to assure that their student is able to handle the college environment, as well as the content of the courses in which the student enrolls.
 Parents may wish to investigate the curriculum prior to enrolling their student if they have any questions or concerns.